 Nexus DSC can identify celestial objects in the sky.
 This mode is activated by selecting Identify from the top menu:

-In the Identify mode you need to select a catalogue of objects where Nexus DSC will try to find an object that is most close to the current telescope coordinate.
+In the Identify mode you can select catalogues of objects where Nexus DSC will try to find an object that is most close to the current telescope coordinate.
+Object type, limiting magnitude and search radius can also be specified.